Happy New Year 2018! To all my Facebook Friends, Fans and Twitter Followers!

 3. THE SHAPE OF WATER ~ Guillermo Del Toro’s Best Film.
-Sally Hawkins amazing as a Spanish Deaf Mute Janitress who falls in love with something akin to the Creature from the Black Lagoon.
+Sally Hawkins is flat-out amazing as a Spanish Deaf Mute Janitress, who falls in love with something akin to the Creature from the Black Lagoon.
 But it isn’t ridiculous.
-It’s beautiful and moving beyond words.
+It’s beautiful, and moving beyond words.
 She won Best Actress from the L.A.
 Film Critics.
 This film will make you cry.

 4. THREE BILLBOARDS OUTSIDE EBBING, MISSOURI– Irish Playwright Martin McDonagh’s magnificent morphing into a great American crime filmmaker.
 Frances McDormand and Sam Rockwell burn up the screen, literally.
 This film will make you angry.
 For all the right reasons.

-5. THE FLORIDA PROJECT ~Unbelievably, an epic film set in the make-shift budget motels across from DisneyWorld, which was first called “The Florida Project,” as it was being built.
-Willem Dafoe is the sympathetic, sad sack motel manager and six year old mischief maker Brooklynn Prince rock each other’s and our world.
+5. THE FLORIDA PROJECT ~Unbelievably, an epic film set in the make-shift budget motels across the street from DisneyWorld, which was first called “The Florida Project,” as it was being built.
+Willem Dafoe is the sympathetic, sad-sack motel manager and six-year-old mischief maker Brooklynn Prince rock each other’s, and our world.
 Public access legend Sandy Kane makes a cameo appearance.
 She told me, “If you blink, you’ll miss me.
 It’s Tats over tits.”